-- 1) Make sure all possible sources of ignition are removed from the area or extinguished. - 2) Attach the "bonding jumper wire" to the vehicle to be fueled. - 3) Place the nozzle for the Fueling Station in the fuel fill of the vehicle being serviced. - 4) Turn the fuel pump on (via the switch in the garage) and dispense the desired amount of fuel into the vehicle being serviced. - 5) Turn the fuel pump off.
+- 1) Make sure all possible sources of ignition are removed from the area or extinguished. - 2) Attach the "bonding jumper wire" to the vehicle to be fueled. - 3) Place the nozzle for the Fueling Station in the fuel fill of the vehicle being serviced.

-- 6) Remove the nozzle from the fuel fill.
+- 5) Turn the fuel pump off. - 6) Remove the nozzle from the fuel fill.
 Replace the cap on the fuel fill on the vehicle being serviced.
 Place the nozzle back in the Fueling Station compartment. - 7) Disconnect the bonding jumper wire, and return it to the Fueling Station compartment.